The role of higher-order terms in trapped-ion quantum computing with magnetic gradient induced coupling: Higher-order contributions from the potential energy

 Finally, the two last lines of Eq.~\eqref{eq:spinphonon} contain terms that describe the generation/annihilation of triples of phonons as well as two-to-one phonon conversion, which have been discussed before \cite{Marquet2003}.
 The former terms can be neglected since they rotate with at least three times the trap frequency, which is much larger than the interaction strength~$C_{ijk}$.
 The two-to-one conversion terms, however, require careful attention.
 As long as all modes are ground-state cooled, these terms vanish.
 They can also be suppressed by designing the trap parameters such that the phonon frequencies do not conspire to render such terms resonant.
 For the above setup with five ions and a magnetic field gradient of $\SI{150}{\tesla\per\meter}$, the smallest frequency difference $\left| \nu_i + \nu_j - \nu_k \right|$ is about $\SI{27}{\kilo\hertz}$.
 In this specific case, these terms can thus safely be neglected even if the chain is not fully cooled into the motional ground state.
 Nevertheless, these caveats need to be kept in mind especially when scaling up to large ion chains, where ground-state cooling becomes more challenging and resonances can appear more easily.

 To summarize this part, among the various corrections to the MAGIC trapped-ion scheme that derive from a third-order expansion of the Coulomb repulsion, only phonon-number-dependent longitudinal fields as well as two-to-one phonon conversions can become sizable.
-The former can be compensated by microwave detunings, while the latter can be avoided by ground-state cooling of the phonon modes.
+The effect of the former can be compensated via additional virtual $Z$~rotations in the case of discrete quantum gates~\cite{McKay2017} or, in applications involving a microwave driving, by adjusting the frequency detuning, while the latter can be avoided by ground-state cooling of the phonon modes.